hkjels/natural.vim/README.md

 Quick notes
 -----------

-* Backup
+* Backup and swap is stored to ~/.vim/x
-All projects I'm involved in use some kind of vc.
-Darcs, git or svn and with that comes backup and since every other developer I know also use vc´s I've decided to turn off backup.
-* .exrc
-.exrc is enabled, but with the secure option.
-That means not all operations can be executed from .exrc, just a little gotcha.
+* .exrc is enabled with the secure option
+* :vb to open a buffer in vertical split
+* Navigation by row instead of line
+* Consistent yank behavior
+* Simple and global regexes by default

 License